Copyright

 7.1 Registering Your Work

-While copyright protection is automatic, registering your work with a copyright office provides additional legal benefits, such as the ability to sue for statutory damages.
+While copyright protection is automatic, registering your work gives extra benefits.
+It lets you sue for statutory damages.

 7.2 Legal Advice and Representation

-Consulting with an intellectual property attorney can help artists navigate the complexities of copyright law and avoid legal pitfalls.
+Talking to an intellectual property attorney can help artists understand copyright law.
+It helps avoid legal problems.

 8. Resources and Tools for Fan Artists